vonbailey/resumeSample_python/README.txt

 2) A menu will appear offering four different options:
 	a) Validate Password Test
-		i) This will open a sign in page on the interent to demonstrate sign in validation
+		i) This will open a sign in page on the interent to demonstrate sign in validation ii) It will also go through the process of managing a forgotten password process.
 	b) Count images on given URL
 		i) The user will be given the option of entering a URL.
 Once submitted, the application will open the URL and give a count of the images of 4 different types on the page.